 Hunter Mountain resort is located in Hunter, NY.
 It is inside the Catskill Park on the slopes of 4040 foot peak, Hunter Mountain.

-The ski area is built on the Colonel’s Chair area of Hunter Mtn and has a top elevation of 3200 feet and a vertical drop of 1600 feet.
-The mountain is approximately 2 hours from Manhattan and is a popular destination for the New York metro area.
-Hunter has 240 acres of skiing.
-The trails on the mountain face northeast, east, and west.
+The ski area, built on the Colonel’s Chair area of Hunter Mountain, has a top elevation of 3200 feet, a vertical drop of 1600 feet and 240 acres of skiing.
+Trails on the mountain face northeast, east, and west.
+The resort is two hours from Manhattan and is a popular destination for the New York metro area.

-There are 3 distinct areas: Hunter One, Hunter Mountain and Hunter West.
-Hunter One features green and blue trails, Hunter Mountain has green, blue, black and double black trails and Hunter West has black or double black trails.
-The main chair lifts are a high speed 6, a high speed quad, 2 fixed grip quads, two triples, and 3 doubles.
-The main face of Hunter mountain is served by the high speed 6-Pack, two triples, and a fixed grip quad.
+The Main Face of Hunter Mountain is served by one of the high speed 6-packs, two triples, and a fixed grip quad.
 Hunter does not have a green trail at the top of the mountain and only has 2 blue trails at the top.

-There are 2 base lodges, one serving the main face and one serving Hunter One.
+There are two base lodges, one serving the main face and one serving Hunter One.
 There is a groovy, spiraling, concrete Summit Lodge that also serves food.

 Hunter Mountain Trail Map